 The English Language Teaching Assistants in France program is designed to give students the opportunity to discover a new country and working environment by assisting an English teacher in a French school.

 The assistantship program is a once-in-a-lifetime opportunity to immerse yourself in French life and culture, improve your language skills and confidence in public speaking, while also gaining seven months of international professional experience.

 Every year, a significant number of English assistantships in Metropolitan France and Overseas Collectivities are available for South African students.
-For the academic year 2021-2022, for example, 38 South African assistants have been welcomed in French schools.

 To be eligible to apply, you must meet all the following criteria.
 Candidates must:

 - Be between the ages of 20 and 35 at the time of application.

 - Have completed secondary and tertiary education in South Africa.

 - Be enrolled in university on the date of application and have completed at least two years of higher education.

 - Obtain a written certificate from your university authorizing you to go to France from September 24, 2024.

 - Have a minimum level of B1 in French according to the Common European Framework of Reference for Languages.